sahal-mulki/geo-llm/README.md

 # GEO-MLLMs : MLLMs Assisted Image Geolocation

-This is not published work or even COMPLETED work.
+This is not published work.
 It's only an idea with some code behind it.
 This page will be updated with publication updates and other updates with time.

 ## Demo